Thrikaripur

-Thrikaripur a small town located in south part of Kasaragod District in the state of Kerala, India.
+Thrikaripur is a small town located in south part of Kasaragod District in the state of Kerala, India.
 Its southernmost end Olavara touches Payyannur, Kannur District.

 Demographics

-The 2001 Census of India determined that the population of Trikaripur had a population of 32,626.
+The 2011 Census of India determined that the Trikaripur had a population of 41,201.

 Geography

 Thrikaripur lies along the coast of Arabian Sea, at This Panchayat serves as the separating border for Kasaragod District and Kannur District.